Innovation Fellows

 Eligibility:

 The fellowship is open to current Ph.D. students and postdocs at Rice University.
 Candidates from all Rice Engineering and Science-related disciplines are encouraged to apply.
 If not a U.S. citizen, the Fellow needs to be on a visa appropriate for a student or Rice employee for the duration of the fellowship (typically 12 months).
 The Fellow needs to be working on university research at Rice, with a faculty PI or advisor providing a Letter of Support for their selection.
-Applications for the 2024 Innovation Fellows cohort are closed.
-Applications for the next cohort are expected to open in September, 2024.

 How it Works: